-Having tried federal criminal cases since 1970, depending upon the particular, unique facts of each individual given case, and most often Mr. Shemaria hones in on the Government's inability to prove the required element of “specific intent to defraud.”
-Without being able to prove “specific intent to defraud,” the Government cannot prove its case and because the defendant is always “innocent till proven guilty” (in every state and federal court throughout the United States), a jury must acquit or, in the event a jury convicts in error, the federal judge hearing the case should, and usually does, either grant a judgment of acquittal at the close of the Government's case, or after a jury verdict if the criminal defense attorney files the appropriate motion for judgment of acquittal.
+Having tried federal criminal cases since 1970, depending upon the particular, unique facts of each individual given case, most often Mr. Shemaria hones in on the Government’s inability to prove the required element of “specific intent to defraud.”
+Without being able to prove “specific intent to defraud,” the Government cannot prove its case and because the defendant is always “innocent till proven guilty” (in every state and federal court throughout the United States), a jury must acquit, or in the event a jury convicts in error, the federal judge hearing the case should, either grant a judgment of acquittal at the close of the Government’s case, or after a jury verdict if the criminal defense attorney files the appropriate motion for judgment of acquittal.

 The toughest thing for the federal prosecutor to prove in a white-collar crime case is the necessary “specific intent to defraud” as this requires a subjective, not objective, view into the alleged wrongdoers state of mind at the time of the alleged crime.
 Before the real estate bust commenced in the latter half of 2007, it was not at all unusual for a prospective purchaser to go into the bank apply for a loan on a new home and have the bank’s lending officer actually suggest to the would-be purchaser that he borrow more money than what he is asking for!
 Being that real estate values were then largely believed to be always going up, not even the bank’s lending officer, let alone the applicant, believed that “hyping the figures” about the applicant’s income so he could qualify for a larger loan, ever dreamed they were committing a crime!
 In fact, this is basically “business as usual” that many of the big named mortgage banking companies throughout the United States.